Kryspynator/skylang/README.md

 ### Structs

 Structs are the immutable version of classes.
-Instead of being passed by reference (Where a pointer to the object gets moved between variables, meaning they both reference the same object) the object is passed by value, meaning that the object gets coppied every time you do an operation on it.
+Instead of being passed by reference (Where a pointer to the object gets moved between variables, meaning they both reference the same object) the object is passed by value, meaning that the object gets copied every time you do an operation on it.

 ```kotlin
 struct Something {